jorgecs/Scheduler/README.md

-# QCRAFT-Scheduler
+# Scheduler

 ## Description

-QCRAFT-Scheduler is a API for quantum circuit composing.
+Scheduler is a API for quantum circuit composing.
 The principal benefit is the lower cost and queue times by adding circuits of different developers together into a bigger one.

 ## Installation